There are 39,500 households in the Constituency of Washington and Sunderland West, which is predominantly urban.

 Home energy investment

-3,313 households have received assistance with energy efficiency measures over the seven years of the Energy Company Obligation (ECO) to the end of 2019.
-That's 8.8% of households in Washington and Sunderland West, higher than the Great Britain average of 8.0%.
+4,016 households have received assistance with energy efficiency measures over the nine years of the Energy Company Obligation (ECO) to the end of 2022.
+That's 10.1% of households in Washington and Sunderland West, higher than the Great Britain average of 8.6%.

 Number of households supported with ECO

-Alongside regulation of minimum energy efficiency standards for the rented sectors, Government should contribute around £34.1 million of this total (£3.4 million per year to 2030).
+Alongside regulation of minimum energy efficiency standards for the rented sectors, Government should contribute around £44.4 million of this total (£6.3 million per year to 2030).
 Some of this will continue to come from the Energy Company Obligation.
-More may come from the Social Housing Decarbonisation Fund and Home Upgrade Grants promised in the 2019 manifesto, to address social housing and some of the 200 homes in Washington and Sunderland West rated EPC F or G (i.e. for households on low incomes).
+More may come from the Social Housing Decarbonisation Fund and Home Upgrade Grants committed to for this Parliament, to address social housing and some of the 0 homes in Washington and Sunderland West rated EPC F or G.

 The remainder needs to come from able-to-pay homeowners incentivised by a step-change in government support for energy efficiency investment.
 Critically, this support is currently missing from existing policy and manifesto commitments.